2084x/ytcli-guide/README.md

 * alt-p will scrape the next page of search results.
 * ctrl-j/k moves you up and down the list of search results.
 * You can add a subscriptions file to scrape a list of channels for their most recent uploads.
 See the ytfzf manual for how the file should be set up.

+# RSS
+Although you can get subscriptions with ytfzf, it's not the most efficient way to do so for a few reasons:

+1. You can only scrape a small number of videos per channel before it becomes excessive.
+2. Large subscription files will take a long time to load.
+3. You have to manually check for new videos.

+Instead we can use rss to get updates for new videos.
+Feeds can be viewed in an rss feed reader such as [`newsboat`](https://github.com/newsboat/newsboat) and be updated automatically in the background.
+I suggest using Luke Smith's [dot files](https://github.com/LukeSmithxyz/voidrice/blob/master/.config/newsboat/config) and [scripts](https://github.com/LukeSmithxyz/voidrice/blob/master/.local/bin/cron/newsup) to quickly set up newsboat and a cronjob to do updates.
+There are many other readers you could use, but I like newsboat because it's terminal based and can open videos in mpv with a single key press.

+There are two ways to get an rss feed link for YouTube:

+1. Search an [`invidious`](https://github.com/iv-org/invidious) or [`Piped`](https://github.com/TeamPiped/Piped) instance for the channel and click the rss symbol.

+The link should look something like this: `https://pa.il.ax/feed/unauthenticated/rss?channels=UCs-QBT4qkj_YiQw1ZntDO3g`.

+2. Use YouTube's official rss which comes with some extra info.
+To get this you need to know a channel's ID.
+Some channels will have this in the url, others (with custom urls) you will have to look at the source code of the page and ctrl+f channel ID to find it.

+The link should look something like this: `https://www.youtube.com/feeds/videos.xml?channel_id=UCs-QBT4qkj_YiQw1ZntDO3g`.

 # Other stuff of interest
 * [`ff2mpv`](https://github.com/woodruffw/ff2mpv) - An extension for firefox and chromium-based browsers that lets you right click links and open them in mpv.
 [Installation guide](https://youtube.com/watch?v=jfyt5ueyWN8).